certbot/certbot/README.rst

 Disclaimer
 ==========

-The Let's Encrypt client is **BETA SOFTWARE**.
+The Let's Encrypt Client is **BETA SOFTWARE**.
 It contains plenty of bugs and rough edges, and should be tested thoroughly in staging evironments before use on production systems.